Collin146/-MAIN-BUILD-Deputy-Bot/README.md

-# Global Roleplay Bot
+# Deputy Roleplay Bot

-This bot is dedicated to Global Roleplay PS4 which is a server on Discord.
+This bot is dedicated to Deputy Roleplay PS4 which is a server on Discord.

 This bot was developed by: Collin A.#6966